Policy

 1.2 Managing the Array: Participants and Roles

 Within the scope of Chapter 36, Wis.
-Stats., the BOR, the UW System, and the UW universities have specific roles in program planning, approval, delivery, implementation, reporting, and review.
+Stats., the BOR, the UWSA, the UW System Provost Council, and the UW universities have specific roles in program planning, approval, delivery, implementation, reporting, and review.

 1.2.1 The Board of Regents

-As related to academic planning, the BOR requires the University of Wisconsin System Administration (UWSA) and the UW universities to follow the specific principles, guidelines, and practices described in RPD 4-12.
+As related to academic planning, the BOR requires the UWSA and the UW universities to follow the specific principles, guidelines, and practices described in RPD 4-12.
 SYS 102, Policy on University of Wisconsin System Array Management: Program Planning, Delivery, Review, and Reporting operationalizes these principles, guidelines, and practices.
 New academic degree program proposals must be submitted, at the recommendation of the President of the UW System, to the BOR for approval and must be approved by the BOR prior to implementation.

 1.2.2 The UW System Administration

-The UWSA is responsible for managing the UW System’s program array in alignment with BOR policy.
+The UWSA is responsible for managing the UW System’s program array as stated in RPD 4-12.
 Management of the array entails: consulting with the UW universities in the planning of new programs; monitoring and analyzing the current array, including degree productivity, distance education offerings, and modes of delivery; working with the UW universities in identifying gaps in the current array to address changing and emerging workforce and societal needs; and supporting the BOR and the UW universities in bringing new programs to the BOR for approval.
 The President currently delegates this work to the Office of Academic and Student Affairs (OASA).
-Specifically, the Associate Vice President (AVP) for Academic Programs and Faculty Advancement (APFA) and UWSA staff work collaboratively with the UW universities to ensure the development and implementation of high-quality degree offerings.
-APFA develops and implements broad guidelines and specific criteria, priorities, analyses, and procedures for comprehensive planning and program review decisions.
+Specifically, the Associate Vice President (AVP) for Academic Affairs and UWSA staff work collaboratively with the UW universities to ensure the development and implementation of high-quality degree offerings.
+Academic Affairs develops and implements broad guidelines and specific criteria, priorities, analyses, and procedures for comprehensive planning and program review decisions.

 Chapter 36 Wis.
-Stats., also delineates specific roles for Chancellors and faculty in academic degree program planning.
-Subject to board policy the chancellors of the UW universities in consultation with their faculties shall be responsible for designing curricula and setting degree requirements, determining academic standards, and establishing grading systems.
-The faculty of each UW university, subject to the responsibilities and powers of the board, the president, and the chancellor of such university, shall have the primary responsibility for advising the chancellor regarding academic and educational activities and faculty personnel matters.
+Stats. delineates specific roles for Chancellors and faculty in academic degree program planning.
+Subject to board policy the chancellors of the UW universities in consultation with their faculties will be responsible for designing curricula and setting degree requirements, determining academic standards, and establishing grading systems.
+The faculty of each UW university, subject to the responsibilities and powers of the board, the president, and the chancellor of such university, must have the primary responsibility for advising the chancellor regarding academic and educational activities and faculty personnel matters.

 Each UW university appoints a program planning liaison in the university’s Provost’s Office, who is typically an Associate Provost and who is broadly familiar with program planning and review processes.
 This liaison is responsible for communicating all UWSA and BOR rules and policies to the UW university’s constituents, for screening and finalizing all written and supporting materials in accordance with UWSA and BOR policies and formats, and for acting as the main contact for all actions regarding SYS 102, Policy on University of Wisconsin System Array Management: Program Planning, Delivery, Review, and Reporting.